Mayank-Sati-07/Bank_Management_System/README.md

 Balance Enquiry:
   Display current balance in rupees.

-Mini‑Statement
+Mini‑Statement:
   List the last N transactions with date‑time, type, amount, and resulting balance.

 Scope: Built for beginners—focuses on the customer side of ATM banking.
 Fork it to add admin dashboards, interest calculators, or database back‑ends.